 This chapter is an overview of fetal congenital diaphragmatic hernia including prenatal ultrasound, measurement, outcomes, and treatment.

 A congenital diaphragmatic hernia (CDH) results from defects in the diaphragm through which intra-abdominal organs become present within the fetal chest.
 A variety of hernias have been described.
 A Bochdalek hernia consists of a posterior lateral defect in the fetal diaphragm .

-The Morgagni hernia (5% or greater of CDH) is an anterior defect in the diaphragm, rarely centrally or bilaterally located, and ranges from a specific defect, to diaphragmatic thinning to a membranous sac.
-The size of the defect may range from small to complete agenesis and size may correlate with clinical severity.
+The Morgagni hernia (5% or greater of CDH) is an anterior defect in the diaphragm, rarely centrally or bilaterally located.
+It ranges from a specific defect, to diaphragmatic thinning, to a membranous sac.
+The size of the defect may range from small to complete agenesis.
+Size may correlate with clinical severity.

 Because of the mass effect from the intra-abdominal contents on fetal lung capacity, neonatal morbidity includes pulmonary hypoplasia as well as persistent pulmonary hypertension.

 Hypoplastic lungs in CDH demonstrate a decreased number of airways and fewer alveoli leading to impaired gas exchange.
 The pulmonary hypertension in CDH relates to a decreased number of vascular branches with a resultant decrease in the cross-sectional area of the pulmonary vascular bed.
 In addition, there is increased muscularization of the preacinar pulmonary arteries, which is reactive to multiple stimuli and can give rise to severe pulmonary hypertension, even when lung size appears to be an adequate lung size for survival.2